 We first visited this property around 2006; much has changed here since vintner Richard Graeser operated his small winery and tasting room in the historic schoolhouse on site.
 Over the past few years the Itkin’s have overseen the remodel of what is one of the oldest schoolhouses in the north part of the valley (dates from 1878) and the neighboring Cole House (dates from 1888).
 The once prominent red barn has since been removed, with the footprint of this original building replaced by an overhead trellising that is now home to a variety of plants providing shade.

-Those who have recently touched this property in regards to the vineyards are based on personal connections and referrals – conveniently, the brother of their real estate agent is viticulturist Kelly Maher.
+Those who have worked with this property in regards to the vineyards are based on personal connections and referrals – conveniently, the brother of their real estate agent is viticulturist Kelly Maher.
 He initially visited the property and recommended vineyard manager Josh Clark (who oversees the vines).
-Josh then referred them to acclaimed winemaker Thomas Brown who has made all their vintages.
+Josh then referred them to acclaimed winemaker Thomas Brown who with his winemaking team has made all their vintages.

-Currently their focus is on a single 100% varietal Cabernet Sauvignon sourced from the oldest vines on the property.
-Their inaugural vintage was in 2012 – a very limited production of only 55 cases.
-Production will continue to grow as some of their replants and new vineyard blocks come into maturity.
-Ultimately they would like to be producing several thousand cases a year of multiple wines.
+Initially their focus was on a single 100% varietal Cabernet Sauvignon sourced from the oldest vines on the property.
+Their inaugural vintage was in 2012 – a very limited production of only 55 cases (low in part due to deer feeding on numerous vines).
+Production has continued to grow as some of their replants and new vineyard blocks come into maturity and after they installed deer proof fencing.
+Ultimately they would like to be producing four or five thousand cases a year of multiple wines.

 Their soils are volcanic, well drained and are often quite red.
 While the the vines are not completely dry farmed – they are able to keep their water usage to a minimum.
 The property is beautiful – not only for it’s history but also it’s landscape – with a nice balance of open space, vineyards and tall forest (Douglas Fir and some very stately redwood trees).